tigoe/html-for-conndev/readme.md

 * [Sensor APIs Introduction](https://developer.mozilla.org/en-US/docs/Web/API/Sensor_APIs)

 ### Web Bluetooth
-You can connect to Bluetooth devices in Chrome, Edge, and Opera and various Android browsers.
-The Web API makes this possible.
-Yining Shi and Jingwen Zhu's [p5.ble library](https://itpnyu.github.io/p5ble-website/) simplifies the Web Bluetooth API, and is developed to work with [p5.js](https://p5js.org/), but can be used on its own as well.
+The Web Bluetooth API makes it possible to connect to Bluetooth devices through some browsers.Yining Shi and Jingwen Zhu's [p5.ble library](https://itpnyu.github.io/p5ble-website/) simplifies the Web Bluetooth API, and is developed to work with [p5.js](https://p5js.org/), but can be used on its own as well.
 In the links below are some adaptations of the p5.ble examples to work without p5.js.

+Unfortunately Web Bluetooth does not work on every browser, particularly on mobile platforms.
+However, these examples have been tested successfully on Chrome on MacOS and Windows; Chrome on Android, and [WebBLE](https://apps.apple.com/us/app/webble/id1193531073) on iOS.
+Supposedly they should work on Opera and Edge as well.

 Useful links:
 * [WebBluetooth](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API)